D347H-FR0M-A80V3/kickass-spl/README.md

 # kickass-spl
-Just a whole bunch of .txt files with kick ass spl for useful shit
+Just a whole bunch of .txt files with kick ass spl